-The ancient Acropolis of Sami has been the center of a wider area filled with remnants from classic Greek and Roman civilisations.
-The Acropolis, holds a natural fortified position in the mountainous region of Sami and has a spectacular view of the Ionian Sea, stands as a silent witness to the epic wars between the Roman Empire and the Greek kingdoms in the 2th century BC.
+The ancient Acropolis of Sami has been the center of a wider area filled with remnants from classic Greek and Roman civilizations.
+The Acropolis holds a naturally fortified position in the mountainous region of Sami and has a spectacular view of the Ionian Sea, stands as a silent witness to the epic wars between the Roman Empire and the Greek kingdoms in the 2nd century BC.

 KEFALONIA IN THE ROMAN ERA AND THE MIDDLE AGES

-The Roman presence in Kefalonia is still alive with the existence of the Roman cemetery located a few metres from the coastline in the charming and cosmopolitan village of Fiscardo.
+The Roman presence in Kefalonia is still alive with the existence of the Roman cemetery located a few meters from the coastline in the charming and cosmopolitan village of Fiscardo.
 The picturesque monastery of Saint Gerassimos, built in the middle of the valley of Omala, stands as the religious centre of the island.
-It contains the holy relic of Kefalonia’s Patron Saint and Orthodox icons, modeled in Byzantine art.
+It contains the holy relic of Kefalonia’s Patron Saint and Orthodox icons, modelled in Byzantine art.
 After the decline of the Byzantine Empire, the Venetians had a major influence on the culture and way of life of Kefalonia.
-A fine example of their civilisation is the castle of Saint George built and fortified on a top of a hill that overlooks the fertile fields of Krania and the port capital of Argostoli.
+A fine example of their civilization is the castle of Saint George built and fortified on a top of a hill that overlooks the fertile fields of Krania and the port capital of Argostoli.
 In 1584, it was decided that a new fortress was necessary, as the Castle of Saint George could not defend the entire island against the Turkish threat and the pirate raids so they started building the Castle of Assos.
 Its ruins are nowadays one of the most popular attractions.

 KEFALONIA UNDER BRITISH RULE